rahular5/appledog-verilogverse/system verilog/class/readme.md

 >addr=0 data=0
 >addr=100 data=200
 >addr=100 data=200
-> // here we can see that p1 handle and p2 both handle are pointing toowards
+> // here we can see that p1 handle and p2 both handle are pointing towards
 > the same memory and memory name is the name of the class that is packet
 > ```
 >